graphprotocol/graph-node/README.md

 ### Running a local Graph Node

-This is a quick example to get you up and running, it uses a [subgraph for ENS](https://github.com/graphprotocol/ens-subgraph) that we built as a reference.
+This is a quick example to to show a working Graph Node.
+It is a [subgraph for the Ethereum Name Service (ENS)](https://github.com/graphprotocol/ens-subgraph) that The Graph team built.

 1. Install IPFS and run `ipfs init` followed by `ipfs daemon`
-2. Install PostgreSQL and run `initdb -D .postgres` followed by `createdb graph-node`
+2. Install PostgreSQL and run `initdb -D .postgres` followed by `pg_ctl -D .postgres -l logfile start` and `createdb graph-node`
 3. If using Ubuntu, you may need to install additional packages:
    - `sudo apt-get install -y clang libpq-dev libssl-dev pkg-config`
 4. Clone https://github.com/graphprotocol/ens-subgraph, install dependencies and generate types for contract ABIs: